05 July 2017

 The full text of this original chapter, addressing both these issues, is available above.

-Click the 'Download' button above to view the article in full.
+Click the 'Download PDF' button to the right to view the article in full.

 This article was originally published in The Investment Treaty Arbitration Review Second Edition, and has been reproduced with permission from Law Business Research Ltd. For further information please visit: http://thelawreviews.co.uk/